-The lifeblood of highly skilled craftspeople has always been word of mouth recommendations; whether you’re a plumber, a carpenter, a painter, or a construction company.
-But as the world continues to spin, the ways to reach potential customers change and evolve; which means your business development needs to be fluid and adaptable.
+The lifeblood of highly skilled craftspeople has always been word of mouth recommendations, whether you’re a plumber, a carpenter, a painter, or a construction company.
+But as the world continues to spin, the ways to reach potential customers change and evolve—which means your business development needs to be fluid and adaptable.

-In today’s modern world, your construction business needs to be online.
+In today’s modern world, your construction business has to be online.
 And we’re not talking about a 1995 web page with nothing but a glittering welcome sign and a phone number; you need something a savvy consumer who is used to visiting modern sites like Facebook, Amazon, and Yahoo is going to see and appreciate.
 Here’s what you need to know to promote your construction business online.

 In many ways, your online presence is like a business card for people who have heard of you, but you haven’t met yet.
 Thanks to the quality of your work and word-of-mouth recommendations, you likely have a big group of people who are interested enough in you that they want to learn more.
 And that’s where your online presence comes in; it is a chance to introduce yourself.
 If a prospective client is intrigued enough to look you up, you want them to be impressed by what they find, just as they would have been if they met you in person.

-The Key To Impressing Clients in 2021 Is Marketing Your Construction Business Online
+The Key to Impressing Clients in 2021 is Marketing Your Construction Business Online

 Getting your business online involves more than just having a website though: it’s everything from having an active social media account to getting client reviews, pictures, and videos of your work, and making sure you pop up when somebody searches your name on Google or Bing.
 All of these things fall under the umbrella of digital marketing, and we’re about to give you a crash course.